Route Overview

 Starting and Finishing Point

 Beginning at the Firth of Forth and ending at the Firth of Tay, the Fife Coastal Path is a fantastic stretch of coastal walking and a fine way to experience the culture and landscape of Scotland.
-This remarkable trail takes you on a journey of discovery, immersing you in breathtaking beauty, captivating history, and the enchanting allure of Scotland’s coastal wonders.
+This relatively gentle trail takes you on a journey of discovery, starting just north of Edinburgh and then heading east along a coast celebrated for its beaches and colourful unique coastal towns with an ambiance all their own.

-The trail meanders through charming harbors, including the captivating village of Crail.
+The trail meanders through charming active fishing villages including Crail which is the most photographed harbour in the UK.
 Its charming cottages and inviting atmosphere harken back to a bygone era.
 Let the sound of crashing waves and the salty sea air invigorate your senses as you stroll along the shoreline, taking in the panoramic views and marveling at the coastal landscapes.

 Sample Fife Coastal Path Itineraries